Items that helped us through the challenging toddler travel years

 Hiking Toddler Carrier

-Those who do more heavy duty walking and hiking, you can’t look past the Deuter Kid Comfort III.
+Those who do more heavy-duty walking and hiking, you can’t look past the Deuter Kid Comfort Pro.
 It is one of the most expensive on the market, so you could also look at the Deuter Kid Comfort II which is slightly lighter, but doesn’t include the built-in sunshade.

 Car Seats for Toddlers